Are you interested in becoming a part of our team? We are excited to hear from you! Please read below what we are looking for in our hemp farmers.

 However, growing hemp specifically for CBD oil comes with its own challenges.
 The biggest challenge for hemp farmers is pollination.
 CBD comes from female plants, which produce the bud where CBD is found.
 Hemp farmers who are interested in producing CBD oil only, plant female plants.
 However, there are also male plants around and these can pollinate female plants.

 This can be a problem, as the female plant shuts down its CBD making process once pollinated.
 This renders the hemp useless for CBD oil production.
-Therefore, the biggest and hardest challenge for hemp farming is the pollen flying around.

 The reason pollination might occur is because of a crucial difference between hemp farmers and industrial hemp farmers.
 Hemp farmers are interested in the bud with its CBD content.
 Industrial hemp farmers are interested in the stalk and fibers of the plant rather than the bud.
 Industrial hemp farmers have no particular reason to plant only female plants and sometimes that is where our cross-pollination occurs.